modelscope/facechain/README.md

 # Navigate to the facechain directory and run:
 python3 app.py
+# Note: FaceChain currently assume single-GPU, if your environment has multiple GPU, please use the following instead:
+# CUDA_VISIBLE_DEVICES=0 python3 app.py

 # Finally, click on the URL generated in the log to access the web page.
 ```